vseventer/markmyjourney/content/blog/20170504-a-road-trip-around-cyprus.md

 {{< photo "IMG_9776.JPG" >}}

 Apart from the Tombs of the Kings, the city of Paphos has a few more archeological highlights, like its Castle of Paphos.
 This fort, built by the Byzantines, was used to protect the harbor.
-Over the years, it was rebuilt after an earthquake, as well as strenghtened by the Ottoman empire.
+Over the years, it was rebuilt after an earthquake, as well as strengthened by the Ottoman empire.
 In more recent history, the castle has been a prison, warehouse, before being turned into a museum.

 {{< photo "IMG_9793.JPG" >}}